Cincinnati-Design-LAB/architour/src/content/buildings/center-at-600-vine.md

 architect: Gin Wong
 associate_architect: Hixson Architects
 original_function: Office building
-significance: It is the sixth tallest building in Cincinnati.
 ---

+It is the sixth tallest building in Cincinnati.